AbrahamX3/hivio/README.md

 # Hivio - Your Watchlist Companion

-Hivio, pronounced /haɪˈviːoʊ/ (HAY-vee-oh), is a watchlist companion that helps you easily search, add, manage and organize your series and movies through a user-friendly interface; helping you keep track of your favorite movies and shows.
-It also helps you discover new content that you might want to watch with the help of the Hivio community, a collection of public user profiles you can discover.
+Hivio (pronounced /haɪˈviːoʊ/, HAY-vee-oh) is a web tool designed to help you effortlessly search, add, manage, and organize your favorite series and movies through a user-friendly interface.
+It also enables discovery of new content you might enjoy by exploring other users' profiles.

 [![wakatime](https://wakatime.com/badge/user/a1d0a4b7-5299-43e3-bfa9-723a4830894f/project/5aaeb9ef-4535-48a0-a308-ebfc05e1b01e.svg)](https://wakatime.com/badge/user/a1d0a4b7-5299-43e3-bfa9-723a4830894f/project/5aaeb9ef-4535-48a0-a308-ebfc05e1b01e)